kwaledesign/Coding-Standards/css.md

 #### Component Modifier
 A trivial variant of a component or sub-component applied as an additional class on the root component, i.e. `.object--modifier` or `&.modifier`.
-Useful for when the component or sub-component modification is insignificant enough not to warrant an entirely new component or sub-component.
+Useful for when the component or sub-component modification is insignificant enough not to warrant an entirely new component.

-Component modifiers use a multi-class pattern [[3]](README.md#works-cited) for component modifiers in order to reduce the number of classes for a component when variations are scaled, to allow for easier contextual based adjustments when necessary, and to help simplify class and variable names.
+Component modifiers use a multi-class pattern [[3]](README.md#works-cited) in order to allow for easier contextual based adjustments when necessary, and to help simplify class and variable names.
 For example, state styles are extended via their own class, rather than attaching a state-suffix to an existing component class.

 * Distinguishes an alteration in style or application without creating an entire new component
-* A property of a component that alters its look or behavior in a way insignificant enough to warrant a separate component or sub-component.
+* A property of a component that alters its look or behavior in a way insignificant enough to warrant a separate component.
 * Multiple modifiers may be used at once.
 * Most common example of a modifier is the component state e.g. .is-active, .is-collapsed, .is-disabled.